 Research Interests: consumer choice, variety seeking, product assortments., brand management, retailing, brand loyalty, customization, decisions under uncertainty/ambiguity, customer relationship management, medical and financial services, price promotions

-The purpose of this course is to investigate advanced topics in consumer behavior.
-This class will be organized in a way that allows you to 1) gain depth in important areas of consumer behavior research identified by faculty; 2) gain exposure to various faculty in marketing and their research values and styles; and 3) develop and advance your own research interests.
+Taught collectively by the faculty members from the Marketing Department, this course investigates advanced topics in marketing.
+It is organized in a way that allows students to 1) gain depth in important areas of research identified by faculty; 2) gain exposure to various faculty in marketing and their research values and styles; and 3) develop and advance their own research interests.

 MKTG971301 ( Syllabus )